Spuckwaffel/Kernel-Thread-Driver/README.md

 # Kernel-Thread-Driver
 This is a simple project of a driver + usermode.

-Check out the UC post.
+Check out the UC post: https://www.unknowncheats.me/forum/general-programming-and-reversing/487919-kernel-thread-driver.html#post3358074

 I decided to release my driver I used for quite a while (for BE and EAC games), especially for Fortnite, and it worked pretty well for me (I didn't share the driver).
 I know kernel thread drivers are quite popular, but I wanted to contribute this to this awesome community, it wouldn't be possible without hundreds of older threads here that gave me the needed information.